Sumit is an experienced content marketer and editor with hands-on expertise in writing articles, blogs, and social media posts.

 When you open ProBlogger, click on “Jobs” on the top menu bar.
 On the next page, you will find options such as “Contract,” “Freelance,” “Full-time,” and “Part-time.”
 Select the checkboxes and click “Filter Results,” and it will filter job posts accordingly.

 Many job posts specifically mention hiring only “native English speakers,” which you may find disappointing despite having all the eligibility.
-Look for posts that mention “Anywhere” as the location, to save your time.
+To save time, look for posts that mention “Anywhere” as the location.

 Follow the employers’ instructions on the application procedure.
 Do not forget to add a few published samples, preferably from relevant industries.
 Then click “Send Application” and hope for the best!